 To assure that data is suitable for achieving Centralines' business goals, from time-to-time it is necessary to review the state of the data required to support those goals.
 This requires a series of activities to check, and if necessary, remedy the data quality.
-The following diagram provides a generic process for completing this data assurance.
+Figure 2-16 provides a generic process for completing this data assurance.